micmejia/bible-dump/AMPC/John/John 14.md

-But [[^d]Satan is coming and] I do as the Father has commanded Me, so that the world may know (be convinced) that I love the Father and that I do only what the Father has instructed Me to do.
+But [Satan is coming and] I do as the Father has commanded Me, so that the world may know (be convinced) that I love the Father and that I do only what the Father has instructed Me to do.
 [I act in full agreement with His orders.]
 Rise, let us go away from here.